dhonus/arcanum/README.md

 ![img](screenshot.png)

+## How to use
+You can download a prebuilt binary from the [releases](https://github.com/dhonus/arcanum/releases) page.
+You can also build it yourself with `npm run tauri build`.

 ## Svelte + Tauri + Vite
 This template should help get you started developing with Tauri and Svelte in Vite.